 Foundation / Corporation

-Grants ranging from $2,001 to $10,000 to Wyoming nonprofit organizations, government agencies, schools, colleges, libraries, and museums for humanities projects benefitting public audiences.
-Projects must be focused on the humanities, centered around a public event, and involve a humanities scholar.
+Grants ranging from $2,001 to $10,000 to Wyoming nonprofit organizations, government agencies, schools, libraries, and museums for humanities projects that benefit public audiences.
+A Letter of Intent must be submitted prior to applying.
+Projects must be focused on the humanities, built around a public event, and involve a humanities scholar.

 GrantWatch ID#: 146943